Scott3142/python-programming/site/codelabs/part-2.md

 When the execution of the method reaches the statement `return first + second `, the expression `first + second` is evaluated, and then its value is returned.

 The method is called in the following way.
 Below, the method is used to add the numbers 2 and 7 together.
-The value resulting from the method call is placed into the variable `sumOfNumbers`.
+The value resulting from the method call is placed into the variable `sum_of_numbers`.

 ```python
 sum_of_numbers = sum(2, 7)